tbdbatista/tbdbatista/README.md

 I am passionate about developing Swift projects for iOS devices and constantly exploring new technologies to enhance my skills.

+Take a look at mmy new project: [https://forthegloryofretrogames.com/](https://forthegloryofretrogames.com/) made with angular 17 and all the games logic have been written from scratch.

 ## 🔭 I'm currently working on:

 - Developing projects for iOS and Android devices, for now Native only.